GabrielGhe/GabrielGhe.github.io/_posts/2016-01-04-longest-common-subsequence.md

 <!-- Overview -->
 <h3>Overview</h3>

 The longest common subsequence is an old algorithm problems.
 You might ask yourself what applications it might have.
 Well 2 very important applications of the LCS are file comparison and molecular biology.
 Read on to find out how it works.
-You can find the wiki [here](https://en.wikipedia.org/wiki/Longest_common_subsequence_problem)
+You can also look at the [wiki](https://en.wikipedia.org/wiki/Longest_common_subsequence_problem) and the [visualization tool](http://www.cs.usfca.edu/~galles/visualization/DPLCS.html) to better understand.

 <!-- Content -->